Robin Knox-Johnston

 Sir William Robert Patrick Knox-Johnston CBE RD* (born 17 March 1939) is a British sailor.
 In 1969, he became the first person to perform a single-handed non-stop circumnavigation of the globe.
-Along with Sir Peter Blake, he won in 1994 the second Jules Verne Trophy, for which they were also given the ISAF World Sailor of the Year Awards.
+Along with Sir Peter Blake, in 1994 Knox-Johnston won the second Jules Verne Trophy, for which they were also given the ISAF World Sailor of the Year Awards.
 In 2007, at the age of 67, he set a record as the oldest yachtsman to complete a round the world solo voyage in the Velux 5 Oceans Race.

 Personal life

 Early life

 Knox-Johnston was born in Putney, London.
 His birth was registered in Wandsworth in 1939.
 He was the eldest child of David R Knox-Johnston (1910-1970) and Elizabeth Magill née Cree (1908-1977), who were married in Tring, in 1937.

 Knox-Johnston was educated at the Berkhamsted boys' school.
 From 1957 to 1968, he served in the Merchant Navy and the Royal Naval Reserve.
 In 1965, he began to sail his William Atkin design ketch Suhaili from Bombay to England.
 Her design is based on the Norwegian sailing lifeboat designs of Colin Archer.

 Due to a lack of money, he had to interrupt his voyage for work in South Africa as Master of a coaster and stevedoring and was only able to complete it in 1967.
 In 1968, he was one of nine sailors who attempted to achieve the first solo non-stop circumnavigation of the world in the Sunday Times Golden Globe Race.
 He was the third sailor to start the race, and the only one to complete the voyage.